SidneyMerovingian/All-tech-All-surveyed-Initialization/README.md

 9. "Abandon Planet" --- Kill all the population and remove all the buildings on the planet.
 10. "Automatic Fleet Production" --- You will recieve a free fleet every year.
 11. "Automatic Species Purge" --- Replace all the alien species within your border with your own species every month.
+12. "Generate Crisis" --- literally generate crises.
+13. "Instant Construction" --- Construct all the buildings in 1 day.
+14. "Instant Reproduction" --- Overpopulate the planet in 1 day.
+15. "Genetic Enhancement" --- Modify your main species and turn it into a god-like species.

 New Policies:
 1. "A&AI Edicts" --- Enable or disable all the edicts provided by this mod.